ankrutik/notes/aws/solutions_arch_cert/notes.md

 ### Simple

-one record with multiple IP adddresses
+- One record with multiple IP adddresses.

-for multiple values in record, Route 53 will return all values in random order
+- When there are multiple values in a record, Route 53 will return all values in **random order**.

-### Weighted
+### Weighted (Weighted Round Robin)

-split traffic based on different weights assigned to each IP address
+- Split traffic based on different **weights assigned** to each IP address.

-Heath checks can be created and configured with records in your hosted zones.
+- Heath checks can be created and configured with records in your hosted zones.

-### Latency based
+### Latency based (LBR)

-route traffic based on lowest network latency for your end user i.e. route to region that will give them the fastest response time
+- Route traffic based on **lowest network latency** for your end user i.e. route to region that will give them the **fastest response time**.

-Latency records are created for each IP address.
+- Latency records are created for each IP address.
 Regions are automatically detected when IP addresses are entered.

 ### Failover

-active and passive site setup. health checks are configured with the record set for the active site which help route to passive site incase the active's health goes down.
+- **Active and passive** site setup.
+- Health checks are configured with the record set for the active site which help route to passive site incase the active's health goes down.

-### Geolocation
+### Geolocation (Geo DNS)

-routing of traffic based on geographical location of your user.
-Not to be confused with latency based, here we are restricting users to a site based on their geographical location and not worrying about latency.
+- Routing of traffic based on **geographical location of your user**.
+- Not to be confused with latency based, here we are **restricting users to a site based on their geographical location** and not worrying about latency.

 ### Geoproximity (Traffic flow only)

+- Amazon Route 53 **Traffic Flow** is a global traffic management service.
+You can improve the performance and availability of your application for your end users by running multiple endpoints around the world.
+Amazon Route 53 Traffic Flow lets developers **create policies that route traffic based on the constraints they care most about**, including latency, endpoint health, load, geoproximity and geography.
-routing based on geographical location of your user and your resources.
+- Routing based on **geographical location of your user and resources**.

-optionally choose to route more or less to a given resource based on a bias value.
+- optionally choose to route more or less to a given resource based on a **bias value**.

-bias expands or shrinks the **size of the geographical location from which traffic is routed** to a resource.
+- bias expands or shrinks the **size of the geographical location from which traffic is routed** to a resource.

-must use Route 53 traffic flow
+- must use Route 53 traffic flow
+- A **traffic policy** is the set of rules that you define to route end users’ requests to one of your application’s endpoints.
+You create a **policy record** which associates the traffic policy with the appropriate DNS name within an Amazon Route 53 hosted zone that you own.

 ### Multivalue Answer

-same as simple routing policy (one domain name returns multiple IP addresses) but associate health check with each record. this policy will then only return those records that are healthy.
+- Same as **simple routing policy with health checks**
+- Health check associated with each record.
+This policy will return only those records that are healthy.

+### Route 53 Resolver

+Amazon Route 53 is both an **Authoritative** DNS service and **Recursive** DNS service. **Authoritative DNS** contains the **final answer to a DNS query**, generally an IP address.
+Clients (such as mobile devices, applications running in the cloud, or servers in your datacenter) don’t actually talk directly to authoritative DNS services, except in very rare cases.
+Instead, clients talk to **recursive DNS services** (also known as DNS resolvers) which find the correct authoritative answer for any DNS query.
+Route 53 Resolver is a recursive DNS service.

  # VPC

-Virtual private cloud let's you provision a loggically isolated section of AWS services.
+Virtual private cloud let's you provision a logically isolated section of AWS services.
 Select your own IP address range, create subnets, configure routing tables and network gateways.

 For example, configure web server instances on public subnets and DB instances on private subnet with no Internet access.